 The high performance public-orientated system

 This system is defined by above average performance and below average private expenditure.
 Benefits are mainly only available in-kind, which hints to a low level of informal care provision.
-Furthermore, choice is limited in these systems, yet, no means-test applies.
-The sub-types of this system are devided by high and low levels of supply.
+Furthermore, choice is limited in these systems, yet, no means-tests apply.
+The sub-types of this system are divided by high and low levels of supply.

 The high performance private oriented system

 Performance in this LTC type is high with above average life expectancy and self-rated health.
-As private expenditure are above average and cash benefits available in almost all countries and often unbound, this type can be depicted as oriented towards pivate provision and financing.
+As private expenditure are above average and cash benefits available in almost all countries and often unbound, this type can be depicted as oriented towards private provision and financing.
 The sub-types differ by high and low supply.
-Both sub-types apply means-testing, yet only the low supply type is marked by considerable coice restrictions.
+Both sub-types apply means-testing, yet only the low-supply type is marked by considerable choice restrictions.

 --- TABLE 4 ABOUT HERE ---